 Expecting similar weather in western Turkey, we wore the same jackets to Pamukkale too.
 We ended up sweating like pigs with the jacket in the morning and shifted to the cotton shorts and T-Shirts sooner.
 Based on what we experienced in Turkey’s Spring, I recommend you pack warm and light clothes along with thermal wear if you explore multiple regions.

-For summers – Pack thin cotton and linen pants and tops.
+Pack thin cotton and linen pants and tops.
 Shorts for men and women are ok too.
 It is just that Turks mostly wear smart casuals with sleeved shirts and pants, and you in shorts and sleeveless tops/shirts make you look too touristy.
-So I recommend cotton capris or below knee capris for women and full pants for men paired with non-transparent upper wear.
+Short dresses for women and smart casuals are best for Turkey’s summer.
 Always carry a wrap-around or a Sarong while wearing shorts so that entering any religious place won’t become a headache.

 Fancy a pre-wedding photoshoot?